 When the coronavirus hit the country, ISS Austria had 20 people in their D-Teams.
 This number quickly increased to 100, thanks to the flexibility of our colleagues and their team spirit.

-New D-Team members went through a two-day intensive training program.
+New D-Team members went through a two-day intensive training programme.
 Half a day dedicated to cleaning protocols and products; the remaining time was hands-on, taking new colleagues through everything they needed to know do their jobs safely.
 D-Team members are provided with ongoing refreshers to ensure they are well-equipped to do their jobs.

 Stewards of safety

-In addition to our D-Team offering in Austria, we have created a new global service: Hygiene Stewards:
+In addition to our D-Team offering in Austria, we have created a new global service: Hygiene Stewards.